The Fairview System Credentialing Office (FSCO) provides a wide range of benefits to its contracted entities:

 - Maintain active and archived credentials files

-- Complete verification of Fairview membership and privileges for other organizations
+- Provide verification of Fairview and HealthEast membership and privileges for other organizations upon request

 - Perform delegated credentialing for health plans